nagydani/seedling/seed/README.md

 ### Compilation

-In addition to their *interpeter mode behavior* described above, words in Seed have a *compile mode behavior*: a computation that receives a reference to their interpret mode behavior as its argument on the
+In addition to their *interpreter mode behavior* described above, words in Seed have a *compile mode behavior*: a computation that receives a reference to their interpret mode behavior as its argument on the